Compile7/compile7.github.io/content/React-Server-components/index.md

 coverImage: react-server-component.png
 tags:
   - "react"
-  - "server components"
+  - "server component"
-description: "Overview about the React Server Components"
+description: "Overview about the React Server Component"
 author: "Versha Gupta"
 ---

-# React Server Components
+# React Server Component

 React Server Components allow developers to write the react component in a way so that it gets rendered on the server side, and the main purpose of server-side rendering is to improve the react application performance.

-It allows some components of React on the server, in the browser, or on the server using SSR using server-side rendering.
+This helps some componenets of a React application to be rendered on the server, in the browser, or on the server using server-side rendering.

-React server components improve the user experience by using server-side rendering and could result in the smaller size of client-side javascript bundles.
+By using server-side rendering (SSR), React Server components enhance the user experience while potentially reducing the size of client-side JavaScript bundles.
 The time to interact with the page is decreased due to less bundle size leading to improve performance.
 Server components enable developers to better to look into server infrastructure.

-React Server  Components is still in the development and research phase, but we can catch some of its core concepts by looking at [the demo](https://youtu.be/TQQPAU21ZUw?t=1500).
+Although React Server Components is still in the research and development stage, we may grasp some of its fundamental ideas by looking at [the demo](https://youtu.be/TQQPAU21ZUw?t=1500).

 ## Component Types
 |  Type|Description  |FileName Extension|